 The Water Park/Splash Pad is great for young children.
 Part of the Bill Cappel Youth Sports Complex, this facility is located at 43rd Street and Decoursey Avenue.
 The Water Park is subject to a seasonal schedule and is available to all Covington residents in possession of a pool pass.

 Pool and water park access is available to Covington residents in possession of a pool pass.
-Pool passes are available through the Recreation office each year from May through August.
+Pool passes are available through the Parks & Recreation Department each year from May through August.
 Pool passes can also be acquired at pool locations during this time.

 To obtain a pool pass, Covington residents will need to provide proof of residency, (a valid driver's license or State ID).
 If a resident has recently relocated to Covington and is not yet in possession of an ID with proof of address, a lease or utility bill showing a Covington address along with a photo ID is acceptable.